back

 into the code

-The architecture routes everything through a single centralized theme object passed down from PaperProvider — colors, opacity variants, gradient tokens, typography, spacing, shapes, component-specific values — all defined once, flowing everywhere.
+The architecture routed everything through a single centralized theme object passed down from PaperProvider—colors, opacity variants, gradient tokens, typography, spacing, shapes, and component-specific values—all defined once, flowing everywhere.
+This made it possible to rebrand Volt without affecting another app on our mobile platform that used a few shared components.

 The AI Tooling Layer

-Once the design system was fully defined and documented, I translated the entire system into a suite of Claude Code tooling — a skill, two slash commands, and a dedicated agent — tools anyone coding in the Volt app could use before QA and shipping.
+Because I was deliberate and iterative about creating a systematic, rules based design guide in sync with the code, translating it into a Claude skill was straightforward.
+Once the design system was fully defined, I translated the entire system into a suite of Claude Code tooling—a skill, two slash commands, and a dedicated agent—tools anyone coding in the Volt app could use before QA and shipping.

-The Skill — Volt Style Guide Expert loads the full design system context — token values, component rules, dark/light mode specs, layout principles — so every implementation follows the Volt system.
+The Skill—Volt Style Guide Expert loads the full design system context—token values, component rules, dark/light mode specs, layout principles.

 The volt-reviewer-agent: A dedicated compliance agent that reviews git diffs for design system violations before code is committed or a PR is opened.
 Checks only new or modified lines, not entire files — flagging token misuse, anti-patterns, and component violations at the diff level.

-The tooling required testing and iteration, but after a few rounds the skills were working as expected — catching hard-coded values and style rule violations and offering corrections.
+The tooling required testing and iteration, but after a few rounds the skills were working as expected—catching hard-coded values and most style rule violations and offering corrections that could easily be implemented.